pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.12.0 =
+* New "readability-v4" mode for "Readability Enhancements" option.
+* Minor text update in plugin settings.

 = 2.11.0 =
 * Update: Images can be used as a watermark and a background in Save as PDF plugin.
 * New: added "email_to" record to $data['options'] argument of PDF Created Callback